 and author of Being with Dying

-I am a native of Indigenous Nahua and Maya lineages, born into a family of mystics, healers, poets, and explorers from the highlands of Chiapas, Mexico.
-I grew up with one foot in the wilderness and another in magical realism.
-My Elders’ songs and stories enthralled my childhood.
-They enhanced my mythic imagination and emotional intuition, which became the fertile soil where the seeds of kindness, play, and wonder dig their roots.
+Yuria Celidwen, Ph.D., I am a native of Indigenous Nahua and Maya lineages from the cloudforests of Chiapas, Mexico.
+I am of Earth; my heart is on fire.
+My family is one of mystics, healers, poets, and explorers of the soil and the soul of life's strength, tenderness, and fragility.
+I grew up with one wing in the wilderness and another in the magical realism of Indigenous dreamlands and stories.
+My Elders’ songs enthralled my childhood and enhanced my mythic imagination and emotional intuition.
+They've become the fertile soils and waters where the seeds of reverence, play, and wonder dig their roots.

-My research converges the vibrant threads of Indigenous studies, cultural psychology, and contemplative science.
-I am interested in transdisciplinary approaches to how the experience of self-transcendence is embodied and enhances prosocial behavior (ethics, compassion, kindness, reverence, and a sense of awe, sacredness, and love) across Indigenous contemplative traditions worldwide.
+I am a Truth-bearer, trickster dreamer, and culture-shifter.
+As a scholar, my research converges the vibrant threads of Indigenous studies, cultural psychology, and contemplative sciences.
+I am interested in transdisciplinary approaches to Indigenous forms of contemplation and the transcendent experience embodied in prosocial behavior (reverence, ethics, compassion, and a sense of awe, love, and sacredness).

 I have developed a broader statement I call the “ethics of belonging,” encouraging awareness, intention, and relational well-being and actions toward planetary flourishing.
 Within this work, I examine how our personal stories relate to cultural accounts that can transform our identities and the social and racial injustices of our times.
 This ethos orients us toward an ever-expansive unfolding of a path of meaning and participation rooted in honoring Life.